shreyas23dev/DataPrepX-A-tool-for-Enhancing-quality-through-pre-processing-technique-in-Data-Analytics/README.md

 -**IPython**: For enhanced interactive Python.
 Install it using `pip install ipython`.

 ## License
-This project is licensed under the GPLv3 License - see the [<<http://www.gnu.org/philosophy/why-not-lgpl.html>>.](LICENSE) file for details.
+This project is licensed under the GPLv3 License - see the [GPLv3 License](LICENSE) file for details.
 ## Authors
 - **Shreyas.
 A** - *Developer* - [Shreyas.A](https://github.com/shr23-collab)